 Sultan Mosque

-Singapore is full of surprises.
-Just when I thought my itinerary was packed, I stumbled upon a cozy pug café in Kampong Glam.
-While animal cafés are common in Southeast Asia, Singapore’s strict regulations make them rare—which is why What the Pug is a unique find!
+Singapore is full of surprises – including a cosy pug cafe in Kampong Glam.
+While animal cafés are common in Southeast Asia, Singapore’s strict regulations make them rare -which is why What the Pug is a unique find!
+It’s a great way to have a break from walking around the city while cuddling cute dogs!

 A smiling woman in a bright blue dress sits on a wooden floor in a cozy café, cradling a relaxed pug on her lap.
 The background features shelves filled with pug-themed décor and framed pictures.